 Prepare NIRS caps.

-Choose the cap sizes approximately 1-2 cm larger than the participant’s head circumference.
+Choose the cap sizes the same size or slightly larger than the participant’s head circumference.

 Cut 15 holes with a diameter of approximately 15 mm each, arranged in a horizontal 3x5 grid, into the forehead area of each of 2 raw EEG caps (see Table of Materials).
 Make sure that the holes are spaced 30 mm from each other in any direction, that the middle column of holes is located in the center of the forehead, i.e., above the nose, and that the bottom row is located above the eyebrows.

+In order to make the caps more comfortable and minimize pressure marks, attach soft foam material (e.g., adhesive window sealing tape or similar flat foam rubber material) at the inner side of the holder grid between the probe sockets and at the edges.
+Use double-faced adhesive tape or sewing thread if necessary.

 Mount an empty 3x5 probe holder grid (see Table of Materials) to each of the modified EEG caps such that the holder grid itself is placed on the inside of the cap and the holder sockets stick in the holes.

-In order to make the caps more comfortable and minimize pressure marks, attach soft foam material (e.g., adhesive window sealing tape) at the inner side of the holder grid between the probe sockets and at the edges.
-Use double-faced adhesive tape if necessary.

 NOTE: The NIRS measurement system (see Table of Materials) has two separate probe sets, use one probe set for each participant.